elfrances/esp32SkelApp/README.md

 # How to use it

 Let's assume the app your are developing is called "myApp".

 Clone this repo, and rename the top level directory "esp32SkelApp" to "myApp".

 Edit the top-level CMakeLists.txt file and replace "esp32SkelApp" for "myApp", in the "project()" statement.

 Run menuconfig and select the desired options in the "Skeletal App Configuration" section, which comes right after the "Partition Table" setting.

+Add your app's code to the appMainTask() in myApp/main/app.c.